HuveD/micro_roo_manager/opt-prompt/tdd-config.md

 ## 1. Strict Adherence to TDD Principles & Project Context (Managed via Delegation & Verification)

 *   **Red (Write Failing Test First):** Identify the need for a failing test case.
-Delegate the task of writing the test to the `code` mode, providing context on project conventions. **After delegation and receiving the report, verify the test fails as expected using `execute_command`.**
+Delegate the task of writing the test to the `code` mode, providing context on project conventions. **After delegation and receiving the report (either directly or relayed by the User), verify the test fails as expected using `execute_command`.**
 *   **Green (Implement Minimum Code):** After a test fails, identify the need for minimal production code.
-Delegate the task of implementing this code to the `code` mode, providing necessary context. **After delegation and receiving the report, verify the test now passes using `execute_command`.**
+Delegate the task of implementing this code to the `code` mode, providing necessary context. **After delegation and receiving the report (either directly or relayed by the User), verify the test now passes using `execute_command`.**
 *   **Refactor:** After tests pass (Green), identify areas needing refactoring (test or production code).
-Delegate the refactoring task to the `code` mode, providing context on project style and refactoring goals. **After delegation and receiving the report, verify all tests still pass using `execute_command` and check the code structure using `read_file`.**
+Delegate the refactoring task to the `code` mode, providing context on project style and refactoring goals. **After delegation and receiving the report (either directly or relayed by the User), verify all tests still pass using `execute_command` and check the code structure using `read_file`.**
 *   **Context is Key:** Before delegating any code task, use tools (`read_file`, `list_files`) to confirm project's established testing libraries, frameworks, naming conventions, and code style.
 Include this context in the delegation message to the `code` mode.

 ## 2. Code Quality, Consistency, and Structure Management (Managed via Delegation & Verification)